💻 Work from Australia's most inspiring locations — explore day tours →

 Hobart — Peaceful Productivity & Wild Nature

-For nomads who do their best work in quieter settings, Hobart is a revelation.
+For nomads who do their best work in quieter settings, Hobart is a revelation — and it actually has the fastest internet in Australia (just ahead of Sydney).
 Tasmania's compact capital offers clean air, kunanyi/Mount Wellington walks after work, a growing food and art scene anchored by MONA, and significantly lower living costs than mainland capitals.
 The creative community is small but tight-knit and welcoming.

-🏔️ Mountain walks 🎭 MONA & arts scene 💰 Lower living costs
+⚡ Australia's fastest internet 🏔️ Mountain walks post-work 💰 Lower living costs

 Balancing Work & Adventure

 The best nomad routines aren't about rigid schedules — they're about designing days that give your work clear focus time and your afternoons genuine freedom.
-Here's a structure that works well in Australia's climate and culture.
+Australia's morning time zone overlaps with Asian business hours and US evenings, which creates a structural advantage: start early, finish by mid-afternoon, and the rest of the day is yours.

 Remote Work Tech Stack

 The right tools keep you productive from anywhere.
-Here's the stack most experienced nomads rely on in Australia.
+Here's the stack most experienced nomads rely on when basing themselves in Australia.

 Productivity